biotope/biotope-element/docs/component.md

 MyButton.register();
 ```

-This new HTML code will be added to something called the shadow DOM.
-You can think of this process
+This new HTML code will be added to the shadow DOM (think of this process as something similar to
-as something similar to writing a string to the `innerHTML` property of a HTMLElement.
+writing a string to the `innerHTML` property of a HTMLElement).
+The result of the code above is the

-The result of the code above is the following:
+following:

 ```html
 <my-button>